 When you’re ready to start increasing your miles, do it gradually to avoid injury.
 Don’t push your luck!
 There are so many training plans out there that will help you achieve whatever goals you set for yourself.
 Be sensible.

-In the beginning, it’s much more important to get out there without the pressure of how quickly you can do it.
+When you’re a beginner, it’s much more important to get out there without the pressure of how quickly you can do it.
 It’s all about finishing the run!

 5. Walking breaks are allowed